svalenziano/git-lab/readme.md

 # A very simple Git playground
-A few simple scripts and some flashcards to practice Git foundations.
+A few simple scripts and some Anki flashcards to practice Git foundations.

+Intention: help you store git commands in your long term memory, reinforce your mental models, and potentially expose holes in your knowledge.
+This repo is NOT intended to be an "Intro to Git" resource.

+The `.apkg` file(s) are "Anki Deck Packages" which can be imported into Anki.

 ## How does it work?
 ```bash